Henu-ZhangGao/Henu-ZhangGao.github.io/_posts/2023-07-01-applyHuawei.md

 description: the record i have experience throughtout the whole proceedings
 keywords: Huawei
 ---
+A not satisfied interview😟

+<!--more-->

 ## Overview

 I have applied a outstanding dispatch post for huawei on July 4th.

-<!--more-->

 By far, i have been interviewed three and four times. there are a lot of things needed to care about.
 So I shall post it at following paragraph.

 ### Computer-based test